 Genotypes 1 and 2 usually cause waterborne outbreaks that are linked to fecal contamination of the water supply and fecal-oral person-to-person transmission.
 Outbreaks have occurred in China, India, Mexico, Pakistan, Peru, Russia, and central and northern Africa.
-These outbreaks have epidemiologic characteristics similar to hepatitis A virus epidemics.
+These outbreaks have epidemiologic characteristics similar to those associated with hepatitis A virus Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Young... read more epidemics.
 Sporadic cases also occur.
 No outbreaks have occurred in the US or in Western Europe.
-Most cases in the developed world occur in travelers returning from a developing country, but sporadic cases not associated with travel have been reported.
+Most cases in the areas with adequate and effective sanitation facilities occur in travelers returning from an area without such sanitation facilities, but sporadic cases not associated with travel have been reported.

 Genotypes 3 and 4 typically cause sporadic cases rather than outbreaks.
 Transmission is food-borne and can involve eating uncooked or undercooked meat; cases have been associated with consumption of pork, deer, and shellfish.

-HEV was not originally thought to cause chronic hepatitis, cirrhosis, or chronic carrier state; however, reports document chronic genotype 3 hepatitis E exclusively in immunocompromised patients (including organ-transplant recipients, patients receiving cancer chemotherapy, and HIV-infected patients).
+HEV was not originally thought to cause chronic hepatitis Overview of Chronic Hepatitis Chronic hepatitis is hepatitis that lasts > 6 months.
+Common causes include hepatitis B and C viruses, nonalcoholic steatohepatitis (NASH), alcohol-related liver disease, and autoimmune liver... read more , cirrhosis, or chronic carrier state; however, reports document chronic genotype 3 hepatitis E exclusively in immunocompromised patients (including organ-transplant recipients, patients receiving cancer chemotherapy, and HIV-infected patients).

 If tests for hepatitis A, B, and C are negative but the patient has typical manifestations of viral hepatitis and has recently traveled to an endemic area, IgM antibody to HEV (IgM anti-HEV) should be measured if the test is available.